 Gerrit tutorial.
-This tutorial explains the usage of the Gerrit code review system.
+This tutorial explains the installation and usage of the Gerrit code review system.
 It describes the setup of Eclipse (with EGit) as well as the command line setup.
-Contributing to an Eclipse.org project via Gerrit is also described.

 1. Code review